lorenzetti-hep/lorenzetti/README.md

 ```
 source /setup_envs.sh
 ```

+## Local Installation

+Lorenzetti has the following dependencies:

+- Geant4 (opengl or qt4 is required);
+- ROOT;
+- Pythia8;
+- HEPMC;
+- FastJet;
+- Gaugi (pip3 install gaugi).

-And then, is needed to download the Lorenzetti repository and compile it.
-For that:
+To install the package, the following commands are needed to download the Lorenzetti repository and compile it:
 ```
 git clone https://github.com/lorenzetti-hep/lorenzetti.git
 cd lorenzetti